-If you suspect your pet is having an emergency and needs immediate care, you must consult our veterinarians before gaining access to your emergency fund.
-All emergencies must be assessed and referred by one of our vets through the Pawp platform.
+If you suspect your pet is having an emergency and needs immediate vet care, you must consult our veterinary professionals before gaining access to your emergency fund.
+All emergencies must be assessed and referred by one of our team members through the Pawp platform.
 You can talk to a vet here.
-A live face to face video call or a video recording is mandatory to determine if it is an emergency or not.
-You will not have access to the fund if the pet has been admitted prior to contacting one our vets for funds.
+A live face-to-face video call is mandatory to determine if it is an emergency or not.
+You will not have access to the fund if the pet has been admitted prior to contacting one of our veterinary professionals for funds.

-If the vet instructs you to go to a clinic immediately to seek care, they will activate your fund and you'll be emailed instructions on what to do when you arrive at the clinic.
+If the our team member instructs you to go to a clinic immediately to seek care, they will activate your fund and you'll be emailed instructions on what to do when you arrive at the vet clinic.
 You can read more here.

-The vet must to determine that you're having an emergency and use the term Emergency in order for your funds to be activated.
+The veterinary professional must determine that you're having an emergency and use the term Emergency in order for your pet insurance alternative funds to be activated.
 The fund will not be activated for issues that can be resolved if the pet is seen within 24 hours, or that do not require immediate attention.

 The emergency fund provides up to $3,000 towards one life-threatening pet emergency per year.
 The emergency fund acts as a security blanket for those unexpected, and often financially crippling, situations where your animal requires immediate medical attention.